MadSmith17/480Project/README.md

       * Clean the raw dataset (`resources/dataset.csv`).
       * Generate:
          * `features_dataset.csv`: Extracted features, saved in the `notebooks` directory.
-         * `metadata_dataset.csv`: Metadata for future analysis, saved in the save directory.
+         * `metadata_dataset.csv`: Metadata for future analysis, saved in the same directory.

 ***Note**: This step is optional as these files already exist.*